 The Dodd Frank whistleblower retaliation measures clearly cover whistleblowers who report misconduct to the government.
 This case, however, is different.
 The engineer had not yet reported his concerns to the SEC.
 Like most whistleblowers, the engineer attempted to correct the problem internally.
 He was terminated before he could even become a formal whistleblower.

 Is the engineer covered?
 We say yes although some courts say only external whistleblowers are covered.
 Unfortunately, a couple appeals courts have sided in favor companies and said internal whistleblowing doesn’t qualify for protection.

 Fortunately for all parties involved, SandRidge decided to settle instead of fighting the government.

 The SEC is authorized to pay whistleblower awards of between 10% and 30% of whatever it collects from wrongdoers.
 To qualify, the whistleblower must have inside information concerning possible violations of the federal securities laws that has occurred, is ongoing, or is about to occur.
 The information provided must lead to a successful SEC action resulting in an order of monetary sanctions exceeding $1 million.
 One or more people can act as a whistleblower, but companies or organizations cannot qualify as whistleblowers.

 Included in the award program are whistleblowers with inside information about violations of the Foreign Corrupt Practices Act (FCPA).

 Like the False Claims Act, both laws often have powerful whistleblower retaliation protections.

 Need more information?
-Please visit our SEC whistleblower program information page or contact us directly.
+Please visit our SEC whistleblower program or our whistleblower retaliation information pages or contact us directly.
 All inquiries are protected by the attorney – client privilege and kept confidential.
 The author of this post, attorney Brian Mahany, can be reached at or at (414) 704-6731.